Welcome to the

 But women…women are not allowed at all.

-At the horrors in the lives of little children …also at some of my own
+At the horrors in the lives of little children ...and at some of my own

 There’s the musty smell of dirt,